andrews1022/javascript-handbook/README.md

 # JavaScript Handbook
-A handbook containing all the basic, intermediate, and advanced, concepts I learn about vanilla JavaScript.
+A handbook containing all notes I've taken on basic, intermediate, and advanced, JavaScript concepts from various sources (listed below).
 Feel free to download and use as a reference for yourself!

 ## Sources (where I learned from):
 ### My own projects